 b.
 Is eighteen (18) years of age or older; and

 c.
 Is or has been the owner of a Great Dane or a member of his/her immediate family owns or has owned a Great Dane.

 2. A candidate for Club membership shall file its application with the Affiliate Club Representative on forms provided by the Club together with the following:

 c.
-A complete list of its officers, directors and members and their addresses, as well as the name and address of its elected Delegate to the Club.
+A complete list of its officers, directors and members and their addresses, as well as the name and address of its elected Delegate to the Club; and

 d.
 A certified copy of votes or record of organization meetings showing:

 v.
-That the minutes of the meetings of the applicant club shall, at all times, be open to inspection by the Officers of the Club or their duly authorized representatives.
+That the minutes of the meetings of the applicant club shall be open to inspection, at all times, by the Officers of the Club or their duly authorized representatives; and

 vi.
 That the applicant club shall be bound by and shall abide by such other restrictions, rules or regulations as the Club may prescribe from time to time as a condition of continued affiliation, provided such restrictions, rules or regulations shall, wherever required, be subject to the approval of the American Kennel Club.